JackDougherty/otl-redlining/README.md

 ## Credits and dependencies
 - Thanks @ilyankou for styling
+- Thanks Samir Gambhir, Kirwan Institute for the Study of Race and Ethnicity, Ohio State University, for geo-referencing and digitizing the original map scans.
-- Thanks UConn MAGIC (http://magic.lib.uconn.edu) for map digitization and the original 2012 map design http://magic.lib.uconn.edu/otl/doclink_holc.html
+- Thanks UConn MAGIC (http://magic.lib.uconn.edu) for the original 2012 Google Maps design (http://magic.lib.uconn.edu/otl/doclink_holc.html), which is replaced by this 2016 Leaflet map
 - Numeric icon markers by https://github.com/coryasilva/Leaflet.ExtraMarkers with StackOverflow suggestions for modification
 - L.GeoSearch v1.1.0 with Google geocode provider https://github.com/smeijer/L.GeoSearch